-> - This trope seems to be the only thing that can make Shirou give up on his dream of being a superhero.
+- This trope seems to be the only thing that can make Shirou give up on his dream of being a superhero.
 Of course, not just any friend.
 A semi-possessed friend.
 That he loves.
 Plus Ilya and all his other friends, to judge by the bad end that results if you don't do this, which implies Shirou wins by killing every other Master.
-At the end of that route, though, it's implied that may still be trying for his 'idol' here as he is still training in magic, especially his reality marble.
+At the end of that route, though, it's implied that he may still be trying for his 'idol' here as he is still training in magic, especially his reality marble.
 But he'll always know he knowingly turned against that path and got about half of his town killed off and nearly destroyed the world.

-- In Tales Of Symphonia, after breaking all the seals and thinking you finished the game you get a Your Princess Is in Another Castle moment at the Tower of Salvation when you find out the purpose of the Worldregeneration Journey is for the Chosen to die.
+- In Tales of Symphonia, after breaking all the seals and thinking you finished the game you get a Your Princess Is in Another Castle! moment at the Tower of Salvation when you find out the purpose of the Worldregeneration Journey is for the Chosen to die.
 During that scene Idiot Hero Lloyd gets asked if he'd rather have the entire world die than sacrifice one life to save it.
 He doesn't answer, but shortly afterward you learn in a skit that for a moment he chose to save the world rather than the Chosen.

 - Dino Crisis: Regina must choose between assisting a severely wounded Gail, her commanding officer, in completing their mission objective of capturing renegade scientist Dr. Kirk, causing Gail to die in the process; or force Gail to give up to the chase and leave the island with her and Rick, allowing Dr. Kirk to escape, thus ending the mission in failure.
 However, Regina can also Take a Third Option by leaving Gail with Rick and going after Dr. Kirk by herself, allowing her to complete the mission without Gail dying.

-- Employed in the first Overlord game where you face the dilemma of either rescuing teh last surviving females of the elven race, thus ensuring the race continues... or getting a dwarven king's stockpile of gold.
+- Employed in the first Overlord game where you face the dilemma of either rescuing the last surviving females of the elven race, thus ensuring the race continues... or getting a dwarven king's stockpile of gold.
 Needless to say, with the game's overall theme you're encouraged to pursue the latter option.

 - The ending of Dubloon.
 You can either save the True Companions you formed throughout the game or the Chest you have been racing for the entire game.